Mukesh Rishi

 Mukesh Rishi (born 19 April 1956) is an Indian actor and film producer who works primarily in Hindi and Telugu films.
 He has also appeared in Malayalam, Kannada, Punjabi, Marathi and Tamil films.
 He got his first break in Hindi in 1993 with Gardish and has since, established himself as a notable supporting actor, generally as a villain.

 Early life

 Rishi was born in Jammu.
+His pre-partition roots lie in Mirpur, now in Pakistan-administred Kashmir.
 After his graduation from Government College, Sector 11, Chandigarh, and working for two years in Mumbai, Rishi moved to Fiji for work, where he met his future wife, who is of Indo-Fijian ancestry.
 Her family ran a traditional departmental store.
 He has a lucrative investment portfolio including warehouse investments.

 After marriage, they went to New Zealand, where Mukesh started his career as a model.
 However, he could hardly find time for modelling due to a busy work schedule and was dissatisfied with his modelling assignments.
-After seven years, he returned to Mumbai, India and enrolled in Roshan Taneja's acting school.
+After seven years, he returned to Mumbai, India and enrolled in Roshan Taneja's acting school, and later got his break with Sanjay Khan's serial The Sword of Tipu Sultan (1990), where he played the villain, Mir Sadiq.